-The sanitary sewer system collects wastewater flows created each time a resident turns on a tap, runs a washing machine or flushes a toilet.
-Wastewater discharges from schools, businesses and industries are also combined.
+The sanitary sewer system collects wastewater flows created each time a resident turns on a tap, runs a washing machine, or flushes a toilet.
+Wastewater discharges from schools, businesses and industries are also combined into this system.
 This complex system quietly does a job we simply can’t live without.

 Used water and sewage is cleaned at the wastewater treatment plant so it can be returned safely to our environment.

 The followings general processes take place at the plant: